Summer of protest: Chance for change, but obstacles exposed

 “But white Americans have always had a low tolerance for protests and unrest around race in the U.S., and that’s particularly true when they think that protests become violent or involve the destruction of property," Jardina added.

 The majority of racial justice protests have been peaceful.
 But some, including in Kenosha and Minneapolis, saw vandalism and violence.
-Federal officials have arrested more than 300 people since the demonstrations began.
 A Trump supporter is charged with homicide in the shooting death of two protesters, and an anti-fascist shot and killed a right-wing protester in Portland, Oregon, and was later killed during his arrest by law enforcement.

 Trump has also tried to link the protests to local increases in shootings, murders and other crimes in cities, including Kansas City, Missouri, Detroit, Chicago and New York, even though criminal justice experts say the spike defies easy explanation in a year when with historic unemployment and a pandemic that has killed more than 180,000 people.
 Crime overall remains lower than it has been in years past and criminologists also caution against a focus on crime statistics over a short time frame, such as week-to-week or month-to-month.